carla-simulator/carla/Docs/tuto_G_retrieve_data.md

 * [__Lane invasion detector.__](ref_sensors.md#lane-invasion-detector) Registers when its parent crosses a lane marking.
 * [__Obstacle detector.__](ref_sensors.md#obstacle-detector) Detects possible obstacles ahead of its parent.

-The data they retrieve is commonly printed.
-This will be helpful later when deciding which part of the simulation is going to be reenacted.
+The data they retrieve will be helpful later when deciding which part of the simulation is going to be reenacted.
 In fact, the collisions can be explicitely queried using the recorder.
-Let's take a look at their description in `tutorial_ego.py`.
+This is prepared to be printed.

 Only the obstacle detector blueprint has attributes to be set.
 Here are some important ones.

-* `sensor_tick` is commonplace for sensors that retrieve data on every step.
-It sets the sensor to retrieve data only after `x` seconds pass.
+* __`sensor_tick`__ sets the sensor to retrieve data only after `x` seconds pass.
+It is a common attribute for sensors that retrieve data on every step.
-* `distance` and `hit-radius` determine the debug line used to detect obstacles ahead.
+* __`distance` and `hit-radius`__ shape the debug line used to detect obstacles ahead.
-* `only_dynamics` determines if static objects should be taken into account or not.
+* __`only_dynamics`__ determines if static objects should be taken into account or not.
 By default, any object is considered.

-The script sets the sensor to only consider dynamic objects.
+The script sets the obstacle detector to only consider dynamic objects.
 The intention is to avoid unnecessary data.
 If the vehicle collides with any static object, it will be detected by the collision sensor.

 ```py
 # --------------